ionic-team/ionic-docs/_templates/README.md

 ## Generation

 To create a new playground, run `npm run playground:new`.
-This will walk you through some prompts to decide what files for the generator to scaffold for the playground, and what their paths should be.
+This will walk you through some prompts to decide what files for the generator to create for the playground, and what their paths should be.

 The path defaults to `basic`.
 If there is already a basic playground, you'll want to input a different path for the playground.